Nord Stream pipeline leaks caused by 'powerful explosions,' Danish police say - NewsBreak

 Slovenians choose president with no clear winner in sight

-LJUBLJANA, Slovenia — (AP) — Voters in Slovenia on Sunday cast ballots to elect a new president of the European Union nation, with three main contenders leading the race but no clear winner in sight.
-Though the presidency is largely ceremonial in Slovenia, Sunday's vote is still seen...
+LJUBLJANA, Slovenia (AP) — Voters in Slovenia on Sunday cast ballots to elect a new president of the European Union nation, with three main contenders leading the race but no clear winner in sight.
+Though the presidency is largely ceremonial in Slovenia, Sunday’s vote is still seen as a test for its liberal government amid a soaring crisis fueled by the war in Ukraine.
+A populist opposition politician has led pre-election polls but none of the contenders appears set to win more than half of the ballots.
+This means a runoff vote likely will be held in three weeks featuring the two best-placed candidates.
+Surveys put right-wing former foreign minister Anze Logar on 30%, followed by centrist independent candidate Natasa Pirc Musar with around 20% and government-backed Social Democrat Milan Brglez with 17%.

 Comments / 0